Patient Safety and Quality

 - Development, implementation and evaluation of a Quality Plan and Register

-- Development and review of policies and procedures that guide the corporate and clinical governance of the hospital and ensure compliance with relevant legal and regulatory obligations
+- Development and review of policies and procedures that guide the corporate and clinical governance of the hospital, ensuring compliance with relevant legal and regulatory obligations

-- Collection, auditing, monitoring and analysis of data meeting KPI indicators and objectives
+- Collection, auditing, monitoring, measurement and analysis of relevant data meeting KPI indicators and objectives

 - Implementation of a comprehensive clinical indicator program

-- Review of outcomes and evaluations, and implementation of recommendations from system reviews
+- Review of outcomes and evaluations, with implementation of recommendations from system reviews

-- Establishment of reporting mechanisms to provide follow up and feedback to appropriate and relevant personnel/committees
+- Establishment of reporting mechanisms to provide follow-up and feedback to appropriate personnel and committees

-- Establishment of mechanisms to ensure that patient needs, feedback and satisfaction are identified and understood, with the objective of partnering with consumers and achieving patient centred care in order to meet, and where possible exceed, patient expectations.
+- Establishment of mechanisms to ensure that patient requirements, feedback and satisfaction are identified and understood, with the objective of partnering with patients to achieve patient-centred care and meet, and where possible, exceed patient expectations

-- Robust system is in place to manage complaints, incidents and risks and ensure that they link into the quality system as appropriate
+- Implementing a robust system to manage complaints, incidents, and risks, ensuring these are integrated into the quality system as appropriate

-- Maintenance of NSQHS certification and compliance as applicable with the Australian Commission on Safety and Quality in Health Care National Standards
+- Maintenance of NSQHS certification and compliance with the Australian Commission on Safety and Quality in Health Care National Standards

 -